 Cross

-Bronze Age "wheel pendants" in the shape of the "[[sun cross A cross is a compound geometrical figure consisting of two intersecting lines, usually perpendicular to each other.
+Bronze Age "wheel pendants" in the shape of the "[[sun cross The cross is a geometrical figure consisting of two intersecting lines or bars, usually perpendicular to each other.
 The lines usually run vertically and horizontally.
-A cross of oblique lines, in the shape of the Latin letter X, is termed a saltire in heraldic terminology.
+A cross of oblique lines, in the shape of the Latin letter X, is also termed a saltire in heraldic terminology.
+Throughout centuries the cross in its various shapes and forms was a symbol of various beliefs.

-The cross shape has been widely officially recognized as an absolute and exclusive religious symbol of Christianity from an early period in that religion's history.
-Before then, it was used as a religious or cultural symbol throughout Europe, in west and south Asia (the latter, in the form of the original Swastika); and in Ancient Egypt, where the Ankh was a hieroglyph that represented "life" and was used in the worship of the god Aten.
-It often appeared in conjunction with the female-genital circle or oval, to signify the sacred marriage, as in Egyptian amulet Nefer with male cross and female orb, considered as an amulet of blessedness, a charm of sexual harmony.
+The cross has been widely taken as an official symbol of the Christian faith exclusively from an early period in that religion's history to present.
+In pre-Christian times, it was used as a religious or cultural symbol throughout Europe, in west and south Asia (the latter, in the form of the original swastika); and in Ancient Egypt, where the Ankh was a hieroglyph that represented "life" and was used in the worship of the god Aten.
+It often appeared in conjunction with the female-genital circle or oval to signify the sacred marriage, as in the Egyptian amulet Nefer, which features the male cross and female orb, considered an amulet of blessedness and a charm of sexual harmony.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Cross 1940-2008', query time: 0.01s Refine Results